cryptoalgebra/Algebra/docs/Contracts/Farmings/interfaces/IAlgebraEternalVirtualPool.md

 *Developer note: This function is called when anyone changes their farmed liquidity.
-The position in a virtual pool should be changed accordingly*
+The position in a virtual pool should be changed accordingly.
+If the virtual pool is deactivated, does nothing.*

 | Name | Type | Description |
 | ---- | ---- | ----------- |